Our contribution to UK healthcare

 We take our responsibility to patients incredibly seriously.
 We know that behind each patient there’s a story, a health issue impacting their life, and potentially their families’ life.

-Our Life Effects platform gives a voice to the millions of patients across the country living their lives with a chronic health condition.
+Our Life Effects platform gives a voice to the millions of patients across the country living with a chronic health condition.

 We’re proud to support the voices advocating on behalf of patients.